Takuma Kajiwara: Biography

 Kajiwara was born on November 15, 1876, in Fukuoka, Japan, to a samurai family of artists and art lovers.
 He was the third of five brothers.
 One of them, Kango, was a court painter.

-Takuma came to St. Louis in the United States in 1905, "lured to the city partly by an offer of employment in a studio and even more by a desire to see the Mississippi River," according to his obituary in the St. Louis Star-Times.
+Takuma came to St. Louis in the United States in 1905, "lured to the city partly by an offer of employment in a studio and even more by a desire to see the Mississippi River", according to his obituary in the St. Louis Star-Times.
 While in St. Louis he lived at the Warwick Hotel.

 When he was in his late 20s, he played billiards and was described by a sports reporter then as being "small, slight and supple."
 He used a cue stick presented to him by Willie Hoppe, the billiards master.

 He was a naturalized citizen of the United States.

-Kajiwara was married on June 6, 1936, in Queens, New York, to Fern Horton Searls of Wisconsin, who had been employed as a social service worker at the Washington University clinic.
+Kajiwara was married on June 6, 1936, in Queens, New York, to Fern Horton Searls of Wisconsin, who had been employed as a social service worker at the Washington University in St. Louis clinic.
 They were wed in the home of Paul F. Berdanier, a former St. Louis artist.
 In 1938, the Kajiwaras went to Japan and stayed a year.
 In his obituaries, his wife was identified as Makota or Makoto Kajiwara.
 He was also survived by two brothers who lived in Japan.
 Fern Searls was born on July 30, 1893, and died in New York City at the age of 61 on July 13, 1955.

 Kajiwara and artist Frederick Oakes Sylvester were friends.
 According to one account, their amity was "warm enough to cause them to cut wrists and mingle blood in a gesture of unity."
 Kajiwara did photographic work for The Great River, a book by Sylvester collecting his paintings of the Mississippi.
 Photos show the men painting together.

 Later in life, for recreation, he enjoyed golf.

 Kajiwara died of a cerebral hemorrhage in New York City on March 11, 1960.

 Career

 St. Louis

 Kajiwara worked in a photographers' studio in Seattle, Washington, then went back to Japan, where, at the request of the government, he spent several months organizing photography clubs.
 He then returned to the United States, moving to St. Louis at the behest of a company that made photographic plates and wanted him to take charge of its studio at the Louisiana Purchase Exposition of 1904.
 He opened his own studio shortly thereafter and moved it to the Century Building in 1914.
 He painted or wrote philosophical essays in his spare time.

-In his paintings, he combined Oriental and American techniques.
+In his paintings, he combined Eastern and American techniques.

 Kajiwara was especially talented for photographing women, being quoted at one time by fellow photographer Albert H. Strebler as often telling them "I will make you look like a glamor queen."

 He was known as one of the two best portraitists of his day in St. Louis, the other being Julius Caesar Strauss.